NEAR-DevHub/neardevhub-proposals-indexer/README.md

 Tips:

 1. Once a indexer is deployed the schema can't be edited only forked.
 Make sure to deleted unused once.
+You don’t have to fork the indexer every time you fix the JS code – this is needed only if you need to use another SQL schema or want to completely wipe the indexer.

-2. Make sure to fork the indexer before editing it.
-It automatically changes the name for you.
+2. Make sure to fork the indexer before editing the schema.
+It automatically makes some useful changes for you.

+3. The original way of writing data to the indexer was using GraphQL mutation.
+This generally works, but provides less flexibility and has poor performance.
+It is recommended to migrate to [context.db](https://docs.near.org/bos/queryapi/context-object#db-methods) methods.
+Try to use `upsert` extensively to allow your indexer to reindex same blocks.

 Read more about the indexer in the [docs](https://docs.near.org/concepts/advanced/indexers)